The Wave Utah is a fragile and wondrous natural

 lately, it might be better described as “The Killer Wave”.

 On July 22, 2013, a young 27-year-old woman died while celebrating her fifth wedding anniversary amid the extreme mid-summer heat and extremely dry conditions in the area.
-And on July 4 of this year … less than three weeks ago … an elderly couple died while making the same hike.
+And on July 4 the next year, an elderly couple died while making the same hike.

 The Wave has been carved out of the red-rock sandstone ... by wind and water ... over countless years revealing u-shaped multi-colored layered bands.
 Amazing in photographs.
 But breath-taking in-person.